Getting a credit card refund or chargeback.

 - Organise your required documents or items.
 If you are returning an item for a refund, follow the requirements outlined for a postage or in-store return.
 If you are requesting a refund for some other reason, provide the merchant with supporting documents.
 For example, you may need the original receipt or credit card statement details that show you have been incorrectly charged.

 - Provide your credit card details.
-Present the credit card that you have used for the transaction, or give the merchant details of the card (if over the phone or online) so that they can process the refund.
+Present the credit card that you have used for the transaction, or securely give the merchant details of the card (if over the phone or online) so that they can process the refund.

-How to request a chargeback
+How can I request a chargeback?

 Getting a credit card refund from a merchant is relatively straightforward, which is why it’s usually the first port of call.
 The chargeback process, on the other hand, usually involves a few more steps.